eotacioglu/adaptive_button/README.md

 ```
 ## Use without asynchronous

-Use without async when the "enableLoading" property is empty.
+Use without async when the `enableLoading` property is empty.

 ```dart
 @override